Carl Broemel

 Carl Broemel (born January 30, 1974) is an American rock musician.
 He currently plays guitar, pedal steel guitar, saxophone and sings back-up vocals for the Louisville, Kentucky band My Morning Jacket.
 He played guitar in the pop/rock band Old Pike and the alternative pop/rock band Silvercrush.

-History
+Early life, family and education

-Broemel grew up on the northside of Indianapolis, Indiana.
-The son of a symphony musician, he attended school and graduated from Pike High School.
+Broemel grew up on the north side of Indianapolis, Indiana, the son of a symphony musician.
+He attended and graduated from Pike High School.